-A struggling media company moves into another unprofitable market.
+A struggling media company moves into another unprofitable market with Stuff Fibre.

 At Business Day Fairfax journalist Tom Pullar-Strecker writes Stuff to enter the broadband market with Stuff Fibre.
 It’s a clumsy headline, but a safe bet managers would not allow the sub-editor to write a better one.